eslamtamim/Lyrify/README.md

 I know some Js and i had the logic in my mind, of course i didn't just make him do everything so i gave him the logic and everything I know and he helped me writing the `manifest.json` which is the Config file for the extention to run.

-After that i wrote the js logic and tested it in the console of the Spotify lyrics page and it WORKED. but oc it just works for the first time but i needed it to work everytime i open up the lyrics page
+After that i wrote the js logic int the `script.js` and tested it in the console of the Spotify lyrics page and it WORKED. but of course it just works for the first time and i needed it to work everytime i open up the lyrics page.

-So, finally here comes the real work of `chatGPT`, i just asked him to make the code work everytime the page renders something and not just on reload
+So, finally here comes the real work of `chatGPT`, i just asked him to make the code work everytime the page renders something and not just on reload.

-and he did send me this block of code
+And he did send me this block of code

 ```javascript
 // Watch for changes to the DOM tree using a MutationObserver